j5bot/proton-pack-wiring/panel/Power Panel Install.md

 run your pack from your internal battery, and to run your pack from an external battery with the internal battery isolated.

+You can use it with 5V/6V pack electronics with the addition of a 12V to 6V step down converter.

 ## Videos

 - [Power Panel Demo (Quick)](https://youtube.com/shorts/JSzOQSbEpJE)